Promotional Powerless Piece of Garbage

 Of course, there has been one example of this: the Spiky-Eared Pichu in HG/SS - a baby Pokémon that, while cute, has awful stats, can't even evolve or be traded/transferred to any other games at all, and doesn't even come with any unique features aside from a slightly deformed ear.
 To further rub salt in the wound, Spiky-Eared Pichu was given out in the United States while the actually-useful and popular Celebi was given out everywhere else.

-Even if it was useful, it can't be traded to any other of the Gen 4 games or transfered to Gen 5, so if you got out of your way to get this Pichu, that effort becomes entirely moot.
+Even if it was useful, it can't be traded to any other of the Gen 4 games or transferred to Gen 5, so if you got out of your way to get this Pichu, that effort becomes entirely moot.
 Its one use now is to be the one Pokémon that you're required to have in your party, so you can transfer all your other Pokémon to the later games rather than having to leave a Com Mon behind.

 - From June 17 to July 7, 2011, McDonald's gave away one of twelve Generation V Pokémon trading cards with one of eight toys.
 However, none of the cards have more than 100 HP or an attack with more than 60 base power.
 Relatedly, McDonald's also had a give away of the aforementioned Yu-Gi-Oh! cards.
 All of them were useless at best.